-Due to drier than normal weather conditions this fire danger season will commence earlier than the traditional 1st of December.
+Due to drier than normal weather conditions the 2019/2020 fire danger season commenced earlier than the traditional 1st of December.

-Residents are encouraged to prepare their properties for this fire danger season by reducing the amount of vegetation, fuel and undergrowth around the property.
+Residents must prepare their properties before and continue to maintain them during fire danger season by reducing the amount of vegetation, fuel and undergrowth around the property.
 This is one of the most important aspects of fire prevention and preparedness.
 Council’s Fire Prevention Officers have commenced their annual inspections of properties across the Council area.